practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 Copy source code [random-streams-for-perf-stats.res](./random-streams-for-perf-stats.res) to directory _./random-streams-for-perf-stats/src_

-Delete example file  _./random-streams-for-perf-stats/src/Demo.res_, and finally generate a JavaScript file named _random-streams-for-perf.res.mjs_ with command: _$ npm run res:build_
+Delete example file  _./random-streams-for-perf-stats/src/Demo.res_, and finally generate a JavaScript file with command: _$ npm run res:build_

-This file can then be executed like this as usual:
+The generated JavaScript file named _random-streams-for-perf.res.mjs_ can then be executed like this as usual:

 ```
 $ node ./src/random-streams-for-perf.res.mjs